FranciscoAriza/cloudsse/README.md

 	Then, when you perform some queries, you will have the option to decrypt the returned files.
 Choose this option and 		verify that your files were properly decrypted (seeing that their content is accurate and complete).

-+ Now, try the second scheme by choosing the second option of the main menu.
-In this case, you will notice that it is possible to update or delete previously indexed documents (which is why it's a dynamic implementation).
++ Now, try the second the second option of the main menu (the dynamic implementation).
+You will notice that, with the first command of this option, it is possible to create and work with an index and update or delete previously indexed documents (which is why it's a dynamic implementation).
 In order to understand the associated changes and the impact of these updates, be sure to understand the updateIndex() and deleteElement() methods.

-> Notice that, in this case, the second choice (Test files encryption and query over those files) is incomplete, because it is the extension that you must finish.
+> Notice that, the second command (Test files encryption and query over those files) is incomplete, this is the extension that you must complete.

 ## References